huyinghuan/grunt-file2head/README.md

         * can set like:  http://localhost/xxx/xx
         * the result is: http://localhost/xxx/xx/xx.js
         */
-        "uri": "/",
+        "uri": "/"
         /*
-        * the path will be replace withe space
+        *  the html file path which the .js or .css will be added.
         *  String or Boolean.
 Default: false
-        * if it is a String 'xxx' and the aa.js in directory xxx/hello
-        * result:  [root]/hello/aa.js
         */
-        "replaceDirWithBlank": 'test',
+        "dist": "index.html",
         /*
-        *  the html file path which the .js or .css will be added.
+        * set the source file directory that need be scaled
         * String or Boolean.
 Default: false
+        * eg.   scaleSourceFileDir: 'app', src:[js/*.js]
+        * the file *.js in app/js  will be found
         */
-        "dist": "index.html"
+        "scanSourceFileDir": false,
+         /*
+          * set the dist file directory that need be scaled
+          * String or Boolean.
+Default: false
+          * eg.   scanDistFileDir: 'app', dist: 'index.html'
+          * the file app/index.html  will be as dist file */
+         "scanDistFileDir": false,
       },
       /*
       *task